Fractional Quantum Hall phases of graphene beyond ultra-short range intervalley-anisotropic interaction: Discussion and summary

 \section{Discussion and summary}

 In this work, we show a proof of concept in understanding the effect of anisotropy interactions beyond the USR assumptions.
 We considered the case of neutrality and filling factor $\nu=\frac{2}{3}$.
 For both of these cases, the phase diagram in the USR limit and without Zeeman splitting includes four phases, those being antiferromagnetic, K\'{e}kul\'{e} bond ordered, ferromagnetic and charge density wave.
 These results are in agreement with the previous studies.
-Presenting hardcore interaction as a marginal case of a one-parametric family of interactions modelled by Yukawa potential, we moved away from it by changing ranges.
+Presenting hardcore interaction as a marginal case of a one-parametric family of interactions modelled by {(oscillatory)} Yukawa potential, we moved away from it by changing ranges.
 For the system thus obtained, we computed the energy levels using exact diagonalization in disk geometry.
 The structure of the latter showed how the simple four-phase diagram changes with the appearance of the range.

 At charge neutrality, we saw curious dynamics along $g_z+g_{\perp}=0$ high symmetry line.
-Along the border of F and CDW phases, a new bond ordered phase occurs.
-The transition between AF and KD phases shifts in favour of the former.
+Along the border of F and CDW phases, a new bond ordered phase occurs {in case of oscillatory potential}.
+The transition between AF and KD phases shifts in favour of {AF for oscillatory and KD for regular Yukawa interaction}.
 The borders of AF-F and CDW-KD remain unchanged, with level crossings indicating first-order transitions.

 For the case of $\frac{2}{3}$, the picture is expected to repeat some dynamics of the underlying half-filled system; indeed, we saw a shift in AF-KD transition and a new bond-ordered phase between F and CDW.
 The quantum numbers inherent to AF and KD phases in the system are different, unlike the neutrality case, and thus, we were able to witness a level crossing, making more convincing evidence of a phase transition; the nature of this transition, though, remains an open question.
-Another finding that was special for this particular filling factor was the observation of two different ferromagnetic phases emerging, with our model interaction lifting a degeneracy specific to the pointlike interaction in this fraction.
+Another finding that was special for this particular filling factor was the observation of two different ferromagnetic phases emerging, with our model interactions lifting a degeneracy specific to the pointlike interaction in this fraction.
 This may be a promising way to test the validity of our model in experiments.
 Unlike the new bond-ordered phase we mentioned, those ones are expected to present at a wide range of parameters, even with interaction slightly deviating from the USR one.

 The accurate model for intervalley interaction, to the best of our knowledge, is still not available.
 Instead, we chose the simplest ansatz demonstrating physically justified properties to make initial predictions of emerging phases that can be proved or disproved experimentally in the future.
 Curiously, some of our predictions align with results obtained by completely different methods \cite{Ank1, WZW}.
 We intend to conduct a more detailed study of the AF-KD transition and investigate the connection between breaking $SO(5)$ symmetry and non-USR potentials.
 We hope this work serves as proof of concept for researching more involved systems.
 This can be extended to other interesting fractions, such as double-layer graphene, bilayer and trilayer graphene, and non-abelian phases.
 We would also like to do some future studies where we would like to change externally controlled parameters like spin and valley Zeeman.